Israel’s main Gaza crossing shut after Palestinian violence

-JERUSALEM (AP) — The Israeli military says it has shut down the main personnel crossing into Gaza after hundreds pf Palestinian rioters hurled rocks and damaged the terminal.
+JERUSALEM (AP) — The Israeli military says it has shut down the main personnel crossing into Gaza after hundreds of Palestinian rioters hurled rocks and damaged the terminal.

 The military says Wednesday the Erez Crossing will be closed until the damage caused by the rioters is repaired.
 In the meantime, crossing will only be permitted for individually approved humanitarian cases.